 If there are no Advance Health Care Directives available at the time of an emergency medical crisis, then the decisions about your medical care may be made for you by the following parties in the order noted below:

-Estate Planning Attorney Kimberly Soto drafts Advance Health Care Directives, which include a Healthcare Surrogate, Living Will, and HIPPA.
+Estate Planning Attorney Kimberly Soto drafts Advance Health Care Directives, which include a Living Will, Healthcare Surrogate, a designation of Preneed Guardian, and HIPPA Release.
 If you have questions or need more details about Advance Health Care Directives, call Attorney Kimberly Soto at 321.972.2279.

 The Soto Law Office, P.A. is conveniently located in Altamonte Springs, FL near I-4 and proudly serves all residents in Altamonte Springs, Apopka, Casselberry, Longwood, Ocoee, Orlando, Orange County, Osceola County, Lake County, Seminole County, Volusia County, and throughout Central Florida.